What is an AIA® G-702 & G-703? How Do I complete one?

 Column E, Work Completed THIS Period - the value of Work completed at the time of the current application.
 The CAPS program pulls this information from your QuickBooks Progress Invoice -> Totals Column.

-Usually, in order to be paid for stored materials, they must be either physically stored on the job site OR in a abonded, secure storage facility.
+Usually, in order to be paid for stored materials, they must be either physically stored on the job site OR in a bonded, secure storage facility.

-CAPS keeps track of Stored Materials, as QuickBooks provides no mechanism for doing so; simple bill for the amount of Stored Materials on your QuickBooks Progress Invoice and then in the CAPS program indicate the amount "Stored".
+CAPS keeps track of Stored Materials, as QuickBooks provides no mechanism for doing so; simply bill for the amount of Stored Materials on your QuickBooks Progress Invoice and then in the CAPS program indicate that amount as "Stored".

 Column G, Total Completed & Stored to Date - the Total of the amounts shown in Columns D, E, & F for each line item.
 The CAPS programs does all this math so you don't have to!